 Update Resume and Portfolio:

-- Customize your resume to highlight your technical skills (e.g., Python, JavaScript, SQL) and key projects.
+- Customize your resume to highlight your technical and computer skills (e.g., Python, JavaScript, SQL) and key projects.

 - Create or update an online portfolio (GitHub, personal website) to showcase coding skills, projects, and contributions.